franciscop/picnic/plugins/checkbox/documentation.md

 ## Javascript

-You do not need javascript since we are using the native elements and NOT setting `display: none` purposefully.
+You do not need javascript since we are using the native elements and not setting `display: none` purposefully.
 However, you can still use javascript as normal to retrieve the checked elements.

 <form>
   <label>
     <input class="tos" type="checkbox" />
-    <span class="checkbox">Accept TOS</span>
+    <span class="checkable">Accept TOS</span>
   </label>
   <button>Send</button>
 </form>